MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 >[!TIP]
 > Enable **Secure Inputs** in the **Settings** menu for the **Run a UI flow for desktop** action in the flow that is calling the UI flow.
 This ensures that the inputs are not stored in the run history.

-### Use the Extract Text from Image action while recording to retrieve an output from a remote computer.
+## Use OCR to extract text from images

 1. While recording your steps, navigate to the location of the text that you wish to capture.